nikumar1206/loco/notes.md

 - there is value to having an admin dashboard, for those who are planning to bring your own cloud. but need to figure out keys and roles and whatnot.

 - some sort of env for configuring deployment behavior:

   - max_concurrent_app_deployments => 3

+- resource management needs to be evaluated. how many resources are we using ? what are we wasting ?

+- wondering if there is value in tests where we actually literally spin up a docker container and we start running stuff on it. like literally use minikube and firing away at tests, atleast i think thats the most accurate way to test the deployment piece.